Infineon/audio-voice-core/README.md

 # Audio voice core library

 Audio voice core middleware consists of core audio algorithm implementation.
 It contains core algorithm implementation for speech-onset-detection, low-power wake word detection, and audio front-end.

+This repository provides core libraries designed to integrate with Infineon middleware.
+In addition, utility modules such as ASRC, AGC, and LPF are provided, which can be directly utilized by applications for standalone audio processing tasks.

 ## Supported platforms
 PSoC&trade; Edge E84 MCU